jenniferfell/angular/docs/TRIAGE_AND_LABELS.md

 * `comp: web-worker`
 * `comp: zones`

-There are few components which are cross-cutting.
-They don't have a clear location in the source tree.
+Some issues address feature areas that potentially span multiple locations in the source tree.
-We will treat them as a component even thought no specific source tree is associated with them.
+We treat these areas as components even thought no specific source tree is associated with them.

 * `comp: build & ci` - build and CI infrastructure for the angular/angular repo
-* `comp: docs` - documentation, including API docs, guides, tutorial
+* `comp: docs` - documentation, including API docs, guides, tutorial, examples
+    * `comp: docs\api` - subcategory added for issues related to API docs
+    * `comp: examples` - subcategory added for issues with example apps
 * `comp: packaging` - packaging format of @angular/* npm packages
 * `comp: performance`
 * `comp: security`

-Sometimes, especially in the case of cross-cutting issues or PRs, these PRs or issues belong to multiple components.
+Sometimes a PR or issue belongs to multiple components.
 In these cases, all applicable component labels should be used to triage the issue or PR.
+For example an issue in the "Routing and Navigation"  documentation belongs to both `comp: docs` and `comp: router`.

 ### Type